Promotion password managers with cloud synchronization. Password managers (comparative review). Protection for all passwords

 • supported platforms: Windows, MacOS, a number of mobile platforms (iOS, BlackBerry and others).

-• data storage in the "cloud" is not provided, only on local media;
+• there is no provision for storing data in the cloud, only on local media;

 • synchronization between two PCs only manually*.

-Cost: platform dependent (Windows and MacOS: starting at $9.99)
+Cost: depends on the platform (Windows and MacOS: from $9.99)

 LastPass